Wednesday, 27 November 2024

 David ETTERSHANK: Ms Crozier, please.
 Let me say it, and then you can disagree if you want to.
 I have not spoken with anyone from the AEU, and I think it is possibly relevant to bear in mind –

-David ETTERSHANK: that the AEU – Ms Crozier!
-The AEU do not actually have coverage of the Victorian Curriculum and Assessment Authority (VCAA).
+David ETTERSHANK: Ms Crozier, the AEU do not have coverage of the Victorian Curriculum and Assessment Authority (VCAA).
 They are covered by the CPSU, which is the relevant union.

 Ryan Batchelor: They’re all the same.

-David ETTERSHANK: That’s right, yes.
-And I mean, maybe you should do your homework a bit better before you start verballing people.
+David ETTERSHANK: That is right, yes.
+I mean, maybe you should do your homework a bit better before you start verballing people.

 The ACTING PRESIDENT (Jeff Bourman): Order!
 Mr Ettershank, I have noticed a bit of this going on.
 These things should be through the Chair.
 Have at it with what you want to say, but rather than having a conversation across the chamber – and it is not just you; I have noticed it happening across the chamber – through the Chair, please.